iDevDesigner/iDevDesigner/README.md

 <br />

-- 🔭 I’m currently working on My Portfolio Website
+- 🔭 I’m currently working on My Portfolio Website.
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning MERN Stack.
-- 👯 I’m looking to collaborate with Other Developers
+- 👯 I’m looking to collaborate with Other Developers.
-- 🤔 I’m looking for help with MERN Stack
+- 🤔 I’m looking for help with MERN Stack.
-- 💬 Ask me about Anything 😜
+- 💬 Ask me about Anything 😜.
-- ⚡ Hobbies: Coding, Cooking and Football
+- ⚡ Hobbies: Coding, Cooking and Football.
->📫 Mail me: rayeezraz@gmail.com
+>📫 Mail me at: rayeezraz@gmail.com

 <br />
 <br />